Tap Fiscal

 1. Choose the Right Free Zone

-Dubai operates more than 40 Free Zones which serve specific business sectors, including technology and trade and finance and media and logistics, and healthcare.
+Dubai operates more than 40 free zones, which serve specific business sectors, including technology and trade and finance and media and logistics and healthcare.
 Consider business activity permissions, office space and visa quota requirements, proximity to markets and logistics facilities, budget and operational flexibility.
 Popular options: IFZA (affordable general setups), DIFC (fintech), DMCC (trading/commodities), JAFZA (industrial/logistics), Dubai Silicon Oasis (IT/AI).

-Business activity permissions
+2. Business activity permissions

 • Office space and visa quota requirements